Bejmach/flashlight_tensor/README.md

 > G# means github version # of patch.
 You can treat that as alpha patch of next version.
 Versions G are avilable on github early, and those features will be released on cargo with next bigger patch.
-> Not everything in G version is tested and working.
+> Not everything in G version is tested and working but main branch, should contain everything that is listed here.
 You are using it at your own responsibility.
 ### Patch notes
 - V0.2.4:
   - matrix_vec/col, now return a matrix, not vector